Seagate/cortx/doc/be/CORTX_CORE_ARCHITECTURE.rst

 -  eos rpc: uses RDMA when available (requires kernel module)

--  s3 server linked with libmero
+-  s3 server linked with libmotr

 -  flexible deployment: services can run anywhere on the network, share storage